Septic Tank Pumping

 A Cleaner Approach

-Many septic pumping companies use the homeowner’s hose to provide water for the process.
+Some septic pumping companies use the homeowner’s hose to provide water for the process.
 That means the same hands that touch the tank touch the homeowner’s property.
 At Speedy Septic, we use our own hoses and equipment.
 We pressure wash the tank interior to remove build-up.
 Every hose is cleared and capped before it’s rolled back up, to ensure no sewage spills into your yard.
-And should our technicians need access to your home, they always put on shoe coverings first.
-This cleaner approach reflects our higher standard of septic service – and keeps your house and yard clean.
+And should we need access to your home, we wear shoe coverings.
+This approach keeps your house and yard clean, and it reflects our higher standard of service.

-A home septic system check-up can help identify problems before they lead to costly septic repairs – or even worse, a complete septic system failure.
-Our check-up doesn’t harm your system but rather just evaluates how your system is working, similar to an engine diagnostic test.
-Only Speedy Septic offers a free 28-point check-up with each tank pumping.
+A check-up can uncover problems before they lead to costly septic repairs – or even worse, a complete system failure.
+Our check-up is like an engine diagnostic test – it evaluates how efficiently your system is working.
+Only Speedy provides a 28-point check-up with each tank pumping.
 Our goal is to give homeowners the necessary info so they can maintain their systems and avoid expensive emergency work.

 - Condition of clean-out